We are a crew of volunteers connected through our social awareness, advocacy, and activism.

 We hope this campaign of ours will encourage and empower our fellow citizens to vote.

 We also would like to recognize the contribution of the various activists who helped us prepare these questions by sharing their insights on their expertise.
 Thank you very much.

 Eight months have passed since the 2021 General Election.
 How has your life been since then?
 On the last election day, did you feel hopeful for our future?
 Did you feel hopeless, thinking that our day-to-day life would never change?

-After the last election, we saw some were belittling certain issues over others on social media, which reminded us of why we created these Questions for Our Future.
+After the last election, we saw some people belittling certain issues over others on social media, which reminded us of why we created these Questions for Our Future.

 Sometimes we feel like nothing will change anyway.
-But it is also true we still have society the actions of each and every one of us can change.
-We sincerely hope that Questions for Our Future will empower us to create a society in which each of us can speak out in our own words, without hesitation, about the immediate issues, about the pain and suffering that people are facing, and about our future.
+But it is also true we still a have society where the actions of each and every one of us can change.
+We sincerely hope that Questions for Our Future will empower us to create a society in which each of us can speak out in our own words, without hesitation, about the immediate issues,the pain and suffering that people are facing, and our future.